MSMS: The Many Stories of Multiple Sclerosis

 Colleen & Kel's unique experience

-Around five years after meeting and marrying her husband Kel it became obvious Colleen was losing her ability to walk, and in 2017 the couple set off on a fateful mission to rid Colleen of the disease's progression.
+Diagnosed with Multiple Sclerosis in 1998, Colleen initially saw her symptoms fade, eventually making the disease seem unnoticeable.
+However, five years after meeting and marrying her husband, Kel, it became clear that Colleen was losing her ability to walk.
+In 2017, the couple embarked on a life-changing mission to stop the disease’s progression.

 You can join Colleen and other Australians living with MS in this podcast's Facebook group which was originally created to support those interested in HSCT and now exists to facilitate discussion on all issues relevant to MS.